Skip to main content

 dbaas_disk_percent

 Occupied disk space in percent.
-This accounts for the portion of disk space reserved for service needs and unavailable for database placement.
-For more information about reserving disk space, see the instructions Using disk space in a Kafka cluster
+This accounts for a portion of disk space that is reserved for service needs and is unavailable for database placement.
+For more information about disk space reservation, see the Using disk space in a Kafka cluster instruction

 dbaas_disk_bytes

 Occupied disk space in bytes.
-This accounts for the portion of disk space reserved for service needs and unavailable for database placement.
-For more information about reserving disk space, see the instructions Using disk space in a Kafka cluster
+This accounts for a portion of disk space that is reserved for service needs and is unavailable for database placement.
+For more information about disk space reservation, see the Using disk space in a Kafka cluster instruction

 dbaas_disk_read_iopsNumber of read operations per second